4. FIRE SAFETY

 21. Propane grills are strictly prohibited.

-22. Smoking (including E-cigarettes and vaping) is strictly prohibited in student living areas.
+22. Smoking (including E-cigarettes and vaping) is strictly prohibited in all college facilities.

 23. Bunks, lofts and beds shall not be draped or enclosed.